UffizziCloud/uffizzi/README.md

 ## What is Uffizzi?

-Uffizzi is a tool that improves development velocity by removing the bottleneck of a shared test environment, where buggy or conflicting commits from multiple developers often cause an environment to break.
-Uffizzi solves this problem by replacing your shared QA or Staging environment with on-demand Preview Environments for every pull request.
-These ephemeral environments enable teams to test the functionality of each branch in clean, production-like environments before merging.
-Uffizzi also facilitates test parallelization and helps shift testing to the left, where it's easier to catch and fix bugs.
+Uffizzi is a platform that let's you preview pull requests before merging.
+Create on-demand Preview Environments for APIs, frontends, backends, databases, and microservices.
+Each Preview Environment gets a secure HTTPS URL that is continually refreshed when you push new commits.
+Uffizzi also handles clean up, so your environments last only as long as you need them.

-Uffizzi provides an off-the-shelf, cross-platform solution that works with any git provider, CI platform, or container registry.
+Uffizzi is an open-source, off-the-shelf, cross-platform solution that works with any version control system, container registry, or CI platform.

 ## Use cases

 Uffizzi is designed to integrate with any CI platform as a step in your pipeline.
 Example use cases include rapidly creating PR environments, preview environments, release environments, demo environments, debugging environments, and staging environments.

+Uffizzi is a tool that improves development velocity by removing the bottleneck of a shared test environment, where buggy or conflicting commits from multiple developers often cause an environment to break.
+Uffizzi Preview Environments enable teams to test the functionality of each branch in clean, production-like environments before merging.
+Uffizzi also facilitates test parallelization and helps shift testing to the left, where it's easier to catch and fix bugs.

 ## What types of apps are supported by Uffizzi?